David-L-R/intro_to_context_reducer/README.md

 # Intro to `useContext` and `useReducer` Hooks

+**Context**

+Provides a way to pass data through the component tree without having to pass props down manually at every level.

+There's a built-in Hook provided by React called `useContext` that allows any descendent component to gain access to the value on a Context Provider.
+It also subscribes the component that uses `useContext` to be re-rendered anytime the value of the context changes.

+**Reducer**

 ## Project Setup

 - Install dependencies by running `npm i` at the project root